 - Saute for an additional 5 minutes.

-- Add in the red lentils, tomato paste and vegetable broth.
+- Add in the red lentils, tomato paste, coconut milk and vegetable broth.

-- Bring to a boil, reduce the heat to (very) low and let simmer, covered, for about 20 minutes or until all of the liquid is absorbed.
+- Bring to a boil, reduce the heat to (very) low and let simmer, covered, for about 20 minutes or until the lentils are cooked through and most of the liquid is absorbed.

 - Taste and adjust seasonings as desired.
 Feel free to thin it out with extra vegetable broth if desired.